chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

-If a variable is referenced within the lexical scope of a forall statement or expression and is declared outside that forall construct, it is subject to *forall intents*, analogously to task intents (:ref:`Task_Intents`) for task-parallel constructs.
-That is, the variable is considered to be passed as an actual argument to each task function created by the object or iterator leading the execution of the loop.
-If no tasks are created, it is considered to be an actual argument to the leader or standalone iterator itself.
-All references to the variable within the forall construct implicitly refer to a *shadow variable*, i.e. the corresponding formal argument of the task function or the leader/standalone iterator.
+If a variable is referenced within the lexical scope of a forall statement or expression and is declared outside that forall construct, it is subject to *forall intents*, analogously to task intents for task-parallel constructs (see :ref:`Task_Intents`).
+That is, the outer variable is considered to be passed as an actual argument to an implicit formal of the iterator leading the execution of the loop.
+From there, it is passed down to each task created by that iterator, if any, as an actual argument to an implicit formal of the corresponding task function.
+A top-level task passes it down recursively to its child tasks, if any.
+All references to the variable within the forall construct implicitly refer to a *shadow variable*, i.e. the corresponding formal argument of the task function or the leading iterator.

-When the forall construct is inside a method on a record and accesses a field of ``this``, the field is treated as a regular variable.
+When the forall construct is inside a method on a record and accesses a field of ``this``, the field is treated as an outer variable.
 That is, it is subject to forall intents and all references to this field within the forall construct implicitly refer to the corresponding shadow variable.